 The gay people I knew who watched Dynasty used to watch in groups and clumps; they'd cheer and laugh at the small screen.
 Those of us who watched Knots Landing did so alone, and if a friend asked to join us, no, that wasn't allowed.
-Our attachment to Knots couldn't easily be explained to an outsider; they wouldn't have understood what it was we saw when we watched.
+Our attachment to Knots couldn't easily be explained.
 Sunshineboy's post about gay people not being as welcome on Seaview Circle as Cambeck might presume missed the point, I think.
 No gay person watching in 1979-1993 thought a gay couple was suddenly going to show up on Knots Landing.
 But we did understand, subtly and intuitively, that someday, sometime -- when timid network executives and a hostile public were ready -- there would be gay people on something like Knots Landing.
 And that's where we'd settle.
 And we were right, of course, because when Knots morphed into Six Feet Under, we were there; and when it morphed into Desperate Housewives and Brothers and Sisters, we were there, too.
 Knots wasn't a haven -- but it was the promise of one, and in the 1980's, very few shows were.